GabeScott/standard-works-vault/General Conference/1983 October - Parents’ Concern for Children.md

 # Parents’ Concern for Children

-*By Howard W. Hunter - Of the Quorum of the Twelve Apostles*
+By Elder Howard W. Hunter - *Of the Quorum of the Twelve Apostles*

 *Given in the October session of the 1983 General Conference*